Guide to Manchester

 Transport for Greater Manchester have a page that documents accessibility on the buses.

 Note that there are a couple of free buses that are useful for travelling around the city centre (though they don’t come close to the venue).
+These are not affected by the planned industrial action.

 By tram